Foreign Diplomats Tour Beirut Airport After Weapons Claims - UrduPoint

 The accusations came during escalating exchanges of fire and bellicose rhetoric between Lebanon's Hezbollah movement and Israeli forces, which have engaged in near-daily fire since war in Gaza began.

-Hezbollah has been acting in support of its Palestinian ally Hamas since the latter's October 7 attack on Israel that sparked the Gaza war.
+Hezbollah has been acting in support of its Palestinian ally Hamas since the militant group's October 7 attack on Israel that sparked the Gaza war.

 On Sunday, British daily The Telegraph reported that Hezbollah was storing missiles and rockets at Beirut airport, where "whistleblowers" had reported the arrival of "unusually big boxes" from Iran.